by Rev. Mary Gear

 And don’t worry that you may cry or do whatever you do to notice and express your feelings.
 There’s a lot in the world right now, in the public sphere and in our private lives.
 Suffering is a universal experience.
 Facing it all is what makes us human in our wholeness.

 This week I invite you to be with whatever is arising for you.
-If you’d like some support for whatever is arising for you, please feel free to reach out to the Pastoral Care Team through the Warm Line at 360-634-2005 x 109.
 I hope you can find moments of joy and beauty amidst the sorrow.

 Last Sunday, the service was on suffering…and joy and beauty.
 You can access the service here.